 Eemshaven as a base or service port

 Since 2009 Eemshaven plays an important role regarding assembly and shipping activities of wind turbines, which results in an impressive track record of wind farms launched from Eemshaven: successively Alpha Ventus, Bard Offshore I, Borkum Riffgat, Borkum Riffgrund I, Trianel Windpark Borkum I, Global Tech I, Gemini, Gode Wind I & II, Veja Mate, Race Bank (UK), Nordsee One, Merkur Offshore and Borkum Riffgrund II.

-Currently the wind farm Hohe See is launched from Eemshaven to be followed by Albatros.
-In 2019 Trianel Windpark Borkum II will follow as well.
-For this wind farm planning, transport, storage and pre-assembly of the wind turbine components will take place, which means that the entire above-water part of the wind turbines is to be supplied from Eemshaven.
+Soon the wind farm Hohe See will be launched from Eemshaven to be followed by Albatros and Trianel Windpark Borkum II.
+For the Trianel wind farm planning, transport, storage and pre-assembly of the wind turbine components will take place, which means that the entire above-water part of the wind turbines is to be supplied from Eemshaven.
 In the near future many offshore wind projects in which Eemshaven could fit as base or service port are planned.

 The profile of Eemshaven answers to be a service port for activities regarding the operations and maintenance (O&M) of offshore wind turbines.
 Both Emmahaven and Beatrixhaven are suitable to accommodate these kind of activities.
 There are sufficient berthing places for small and medium sized vessels and it is possible to embark passengers.
 With connections for power supply and fresh water, storage possibilities, office space, customs clearance, and the presence of several logistic providers Eemshaven meets all requirements to accommodate maintenance and service companies.
 Eemshaven already is the service base for the wind farms Gemini (150 turbines), Veja Mate (67 turbines), Merkur Offshore (66 turbines) and Deutsche Bucht (33 turbines).